 In “typical” cases, patients will report symmetric morning stiffness lasting for at least 1 hour, which has been present for more than 6 weeks.
-Pain and stiffness often affect the proximal interphalangeal, metacarpophalangeal, or wrist joints, and almost never affects the distal interphalangeal joints.
+Pain and stiffness often affect the proximal interphalangeal, metacarpophalangeal, or wrist joints and almost never affect the distal interphalangeal joints.

 Radiographic imaging should be obtained to establish a baseline to allow later comparison to assess disease progression.

 If a joint effusion is present, aspiration with fluid evaluation can be beneficial if there is concern for infectious or crystal-related etiology.

 Treatment of RA generally includes physical therapy, dietary intervention (see Nutritional Considerations below), anti-inflammatory medication, and disease-modifying antirheumatic drugs (DMARDs).
 Occupational therapy and social work referrals may also be considered based on patient needs.
 Early referral to a rheumatologist is important both for further evaluation and also for starting DMARD treatment.
 Therapy is designed with a “treat to target” approach aiming to achieve remission.
 Reducing disease activity to the extent possible will slow disease progression.

 Extra-articular manifestations are treated according to the specific syndrome (e.g., lubricating eye drops for dry eye syndrome).